Lutein protects the eyes from age-related disorders and may enhance visual performance in healthy eyes.

 - Enhance vision performance in healthy eyes, particularly in low light conditions such as driving at night

-- Reduce the risk of, and alleviate vision problems in people with macular degeneration, cataracts, and retinitis pigmentosa
+- Reduce the risk of developing macular degeneration, cataracts, and retinitis pigmentosa, and alleviate vision problems in people with these conditions

 In this double-blind, placebo-controlled, randomized study known as LAST (Lutein Antioxidant Supplementation Trial), researchers examined the role of lutein in eye health.
 A total of 90 patients at a veterans’ hospital with chronic age-related eye problems received one of three treatments for 12 months: placebo, 10 mg of lutein daily, and 10 mg of lutein along with other antioxidants and nutrients.
 Both lutein groups experienced an increase in macular pigment optical density, which was accompanied by improvement of vision, contrast sensitivity, and glare recovery.

 - The researchers concluded that “visual function is improved with lutein alone or lutein together with other nutrients.”9